yegor256/blog/_drafts/_java9.md

 List<Integer> list = new ArrayList<>(1, 2, 3);
 {% endhighlight %}

-In Java&nbsp;9 they created more static methods and made us do this instead:
+...in Java&nbsp;9 they created more static methods and made us do this instead:

 {% highlight java %}
 List<Integer> list = List.of(1, 2, 3);
 {% endhighlight %}

-"Less constructors, more static methods!" seems to be the philosophy of those who introduced this JEP.
+"Fewer constructors, more static methods!" seems to be the philosophy of those who introduced this JEP.
 Needless to say that this is completely against the very spirit of object-oriented programming.
 Objects must be created by constructors, not static methods, no matter what Joshua Bloch [says](http://amzn.to/2crH5tW).
-Static methods make the moment of operator `new` usage invisible for us and that's why the code way less maintainable&mdash;we simply don't know exactly what class is instantiated and what are the real arguments of its ctor.
+Static methods make the moment of operator `new` usage invisible for us and that's why the code is way less maintainable&mdash;we simply don't know exactly what class is instantiated and what the real arguments of its ctor are.

 By the way, with [Cactoos](http://www.cactoos.org) you can do it the right way: